finkbeca/Notes/content/docs/Front-End/react.md

 ```<Div style = {{padding: '20px, color: 'white'}}>{children}</div>```

 Another option is CSS and Classnames
-This is nice as it allows for the full power of CSS and is straightforward, however it is hard with large codebases, the compoents are not self-contained in a single js file and it works for DOM renderer only (No Native).
+This is nice as it allows for the full power of CSS and is straightforward, however it is hard with large codebases, the components are not self-contained in a single js file and it works for DOM renderer only (No Native).

 Lastly there is CSS-in-JS allowing us to have the benefits of inline and css.
 It can be used with the CSS-in-JS library
 ```import styled from 'styled-components' ```